 Updated on August 29, 2019

 Sony Electronics Inc. (SEL) in the United States and Sony of Canada Ltd. continue to contribute to the development of the recycling infrastructure in North America.
 All recycling and support activities are committed to a responsible recycling process that complies with a growing mandate of state and provincial legislation.

 Promoting the Sony Take Back Recycling Program

 In the United States, Sony Electronics Inc. (SEL) continues to operate its voluntary recycling sponsorship program and compliance programs in states with take back regulations.
 On September 15, 2007, the company introduced the Sony Take Back Recycling Program, which aims to further encourage consumers to recycle and dispose of electronics equipment in an environmentally sound manner.
 Developed in collaboration with waste administration and recycling companies in the United States, the program allows consumers to drop off Sony products at designated collection centers free of charge.
-In fiscal 2016, these collection centers and through compliance channels collected approximately 9,749 tons (21,448,000 pounds) of used consumer electronics.
+In fiscal 2017, these collection centers and through compliance channels collected approximately 11,261 tons (24,775 thousand pounds) of used consumer electronics.
 SEL aims eventually to provide a collection center within 32km (20 miles) of the homes of 95% of the country's population.
-SEL in 2016 recycled 0.49Kg (1.01 pounds) for every 1Kg (2.20 pounds) sold which measures progress towards the goal of recycling the equivalent weight of recovered consumer electronics for every new product sold.
+SEL in 2017 recycled 0.31Kg (0.67 pounds) for every 1Kg (2.20 pounds) sold which measures progress towards the goal of recycling the equivalent weight of recovered consumer electronics for every new product sold.

 SEL provides a website through which consumers may search for the optimal method of returning and recycling used electronics products (including non-Sony products).
 The site enables consumers to learn about state specific recycling programs.
 It also includes various ways of bolstering the recycling rate, including a search function for the nearest take-back recycling center.
 For consumers whose closest center is more than 40km (25 miles) away, Sony products up to 11kg (25 pounds) are taken back by free-post and recycled free of charge.